Red-necked amazon

-The red-necked amazon (Amazona arausiaca), also known as the red-necked parrot, Dominican blue-faced amazon, lesser Dominican amazon, and Jaco parrot, is an amazon parrot endemic to Dominica.
+The red-necked amazon (Amazona arausiaca), also known as the red-necked parrot, Dominican blue-faced amazon, lesser Dominican amazon, and jaco parrot or jaco, is an amazon parrot endemic to Dominica.

 It is green, with bright splashes of various colours.
 Its name is due to the area of red plumage commonly found at its throat.

-The hypothetical Martinique amazon (A. martinicana), known only from old descriptions, was said to look quite similar, and may have been a related (or even the same species).
-It was said to occur on one major island to the south of Dominica.
+The hypothetical Martinique amazon (A. martinicana), known only from old descriptions, was said to look quite similar, and may have been a related (or even the same) species.
+It was said to occur on Martinique, the next major island to the south of Dominica.

 Description

 The red-necked amazon gets its name because of its orange and reddish feathers found on its lower throat.

 The bird also sometimes has blue feathers on its forehead, around the eyes and its head.
 Although, the blue feathers verge to wither away to gray feathers at its upper breast.
 The rest of its body is covered in deep bottle green feathers and a wide band of yellow color runs down to the tip of its tail.
 The beak and feet are both grey.
 These birds average about 40 cm in length and can weigh between 550 and 650 g.